gaming-ideas/trivia-quiz/README.md

 ### 1. Choose a programming language of your choice.
 ### 2. Choose a topic for your quiz.
 Some examples are:
         - Multiple topics with Open Trivia API (https://opentdb.com/api_config.php)
-        - Holidays (you can choose gather questions e.g. https://www.whiteelephantrules.com/christmas-trivia-questions/)
+        - Holidays (you can gather questions e.g. https://www.whiteelephantrules.com/christmas-trivia-questions/)

 ###  3. Develop the game.
 You can use the following steps as a guide:
         - Player will be able to select a category and answer ten questions from that category